Athinganoi

-The Athinganoi (Ἀθίγγανοι, singular Athinganos, Ἀθίγγανος, Atsinganoi), were a Manichean sect regarded as Judaizing heretics who lived in Phrygia and Lycaonia but were neither Hebrews nor Gentiles.
-They kept the Sabbath, but were not circumcised.
-They were Shomer nagia.
+The Athinganoi (Ἀθίγγανοι, singular Athinganos, Ἀθίγγανος, Atsinganoi) were a Manichaean sect regarded as Judaizing heretics who lived in Phrygia and Lycaonia but were neither Hebrews nor gentiles.
+They kept the Sabbath but were not circumcised.
+They were shomer negiah.

-Other sources mentioned that the Athinganoi were Simonians, and had nothing to do with the Manichean or Paulinic sect, and settled in the year of the East–West Schism in 1054 at Byzantium, and married Byzantine women, adopted Greek Orthodox Christianity and later assimilated in Slavic and Greek Population.
-In some studies the Athinganoi are described as remnants of the Indo-Greeks who left India in 400 AD during the Migration period.
+Other sources indicate that the Athinganoi were associated with the Simonians and had no connection to the Manichaean or Paulician sects.
+They settled in Byzantium in 1054: the year of the East-West Schism.
+The Athinganoi married Byzantine women, adopted Greek Orthodox Christianity, and eventually assimilated into the Slavic and Greek populations.
+In some studies, the Athinganoi are described as remnants of the Indo-Greeks who left India in 400 AD during the Migration period.

 Name

-The etymology of the word is not certain, but a common determination is a derivation in Greek for "(the) untouchables" (compare Indian Chandala, dalit), derived from a privative alpha prefix and the verb thingano (θιγγάνειν, thinganein, "to touch").
+The etymology of the word is not certain, but a common determination is a derivation in Greek for "(the) untouchables"derived from a privative alpha prefix and the verb thingano (θιγγάνειν, thinganein, "to touch").
 The Manichean sect is mentioned in Soghdian sources.

-Association with Romani people
+Association with Roma

-The name Athinganoi, a later variant form of which is Atsinganoi (ἀτσίγγανοι), came to be associated with the Romani people who first appeared in the Byzantine Empire at the time.
-Atsinganoi is the root word for "cigano", "çingene", "cigány", "zigeuner", "tzigan", "țigan", and "zingaro", words used to describe members of the Romani people in various European languages.
+The name Athinganoi, a later variant form of which is Atsinganoi (ἀτσίγγανοι), came to be associated with the Roma who first appeared in the Byzantine Empire at the time.
+Atsinganoi is the root word for the ethnical (sometimes controversial) terms "cigano", "çingene", "cigány", "zigeuner", "tzigan", "țigan", and "zingaro", words used to describe members of the Roma in various European languages.
 Today many of these words are still used in a derogatory sense, albeit others are the most common exonym for them in a given language.
 The idea of Roma as sorcerers also plays a part in the apparent confusion between the Atzinganos (the Roma), and the Athinganoi.

-The exact relationship between the Athinganoi and the Romani people remains uncertain.
+The exact relationship between the Athinganoi and the Roma remains uncertain.
 Historians, such as Rochow, have suggested three different explanations for the association: